-Owing to my sleep obsession I’ve realised that if I want to be cheerful, energetic, mentally sharp and have more patience especially for my children, I have to get a good night’s sleep.
+Over the years I’ve realised if I want to be energetic, focused and have more patience especially for my children, I have to get a good night’s sleep.

-When I get the right amount of good quality sleep it restores me, it’s healing and puts me in the best possible mindset to have a calm, fulfilling day; and that’s what I want every day.
+When I get the right amount of good quality sleep it restores me, and puts me in the best possible mindset to have a calm, fulfilling day.
+It also happens to be the best productivity hack I know!

-Here are some of the tips I’ve learnt on the topic of sleep over the years and now try to apply every night in the hours leading up to bedtime.
+Here are some of the best tips I’ve learnt on the topic of sleep over the years and now try to apply every night in the hours leading up to bedtime.

-Some people have a bath before bedtime but I just don’t have time, so an easy way for me to relax before bed is to make myself a hot steaming cup of herbal tea - rooibos or camomile work great.
+Some people have a bath before bedtime but at the moment I just can’t fit that in, so an easy way for me to relax is to make myself a hot steaming cup of herbal tea - rooibos or camomile work great.
 And while we’re on the topic of drinks it’s worth mentioning that caffeine and alcohol before bed are as bad as you’ve heard.

 Screens before bed interfere with the quality of our sleep.
 About an hour before bed I try to turn off all screens and read a book instead.